 Dorothea Lange, Children at the Weill public school in San Francisco pledge allegiance to the American flag, 1942.
 Wikimedia Commons (public domain).

-5. Tina Modotti – In Love with Mexico
+5. Tina Modotti – In Love With Mexico

-Another protagonist of women photographers: Tina Modotti (1896-1942) was an Italian-born photographer, model, actor, and political activist.
+Another protagonist of female photographers: Tina Modotti (1896-1942) was an Italian-born photographer, model, actor, and political activist.
 Preferring high-quality images and impressive close-ups, she wasn’t afraid to experiment with different techniques in her work.

 After emigrating to the US, in 1923 Modotti moved with her lover, photographer Edward Weston (1886-1958), to Mexico City.
 There she opened a studio and joined the Communist Party.
 Speaking of which, she was romantically involved with some of its leaders!